RunestoneInteractive/httlads/_sources/PythonReview/google_colab.rst

    import scipy as sc

 Think of packages, libraries, and modules as separate files that exist outside of the one you are working on.
-They are an efficient part of programming to help programmers not have to re-write every bit of code from scratch.
+They are an efficient part of programming so programmers don't have to re-write every bit of code from scratch.
 For instance, the math module already has addition and subtraction defined in it, so by importing it, you can build on top of it rather than having to reinvent the wheel.